Van Helsing (film): Plot

 In 1887 Transylvania, Doctor Victor Frankenstein, aided by his assistant Igor and Count Dracula, creates a monster.
-Dracula kills Frankenstein when he refuses to go along with the vampire's designs for the creatureas as Igor, revealed to be under Dracula's pay, watches impassively.
-As an angry mob storms the Castle, the monster flees to a windmill with Frankenstein's body.
+Dracula kills Frankenstein when he refuses to go along with the vampire's designs for the creature as Igor, revealed to be under Dracula's pay, watches impassively.
+As a mob storms the castle, the monster flees to a windmill with Frankenstein's body.
 The mob burns down the windmill, seemingly killing the monster.
-A year later, monster hunter Gabriel Van Helsing travels to Notre-Dame de Paris and kills Dr. Jekyll after a brawl with Mr. Hyde.
-Helsing pursues evil on behalf of the Holy Order, which has protected mankind "from time immemorial".
-Van Helsing, who remembers nothing before he was found crawling up the steps of a church nearly dead, hopes to earn pardon for his forgotten sins and regain his memory.
+A year later, Gabriel Van Helsing, a monster hunter who works for the Knights of the Holy Order, an organization that protects mankind, travels to Notre-Dame de Paris and kills Dr. Jekyll after a brawl with Mr. Hyde.
+Van Helsing remembers nothing before he was found on the steps of a church nearly dead, and hopes to earn pardon for his forgotten sins and regain his memory.

-At the Order's Vatican City headquarters, Van Helsing is tasked with travelling to Transylvania, destroying Dracula and protecting Anna and Velkan Valerious, the last of an ancient Romanian family.
+At the Order's Vatican City headquarters, Van Helsing is tasked with traveling to Transylvania, destroying Dracula, and protecting Anna and Velkan Valerious, the last of an ancient Romanian family.
 Their ancestor vowed that his descendants would kill Dracula or spend eternity in Purgatory.
-In Transylvania, Anna and Velkan attempt to kill a werewolf controlled by Dracula, but it falls with Velkan into a deep river gorge, managing to bite him in the process.
+In Transylvania, Anna and Velkan attempt to kill a werewolf controlled by Dracula, but it falls with Velkan into a gorge, biting him as Velkan shoots it with a silver bullet.

-Van Helsing and Carl, a friar and weapons inventor, arrive at a village and join Anna's fight with Dracula's brides, Verona, Marishka and Aleera, slaying Marishka in the process.
+Van Helsing and friar Carl, a weapons inventor, arrive at a village and join Anna's fight with Dracula's brides – Verona, Marishka, and Aleera – slaying Marishka in the process.
 That night, Velkan visits Anna to warn her of Dracula's plans but transforms into a werewolf and escapes.
 Van Helsing and Anna pursue Velkan to Frankenstein's castle.
 They stumble upon Dracula's plan to duplicate Frankenstein's experiments to give life to thousands of his undead children, using Velkan as a conduit.

 During the fray, Dracula confronts Van Helsing, whom he regards as an ancient rival.
-Dracula's spawn come to life, before dying due to lacking Frankenstein's original formula.
-Van Helsing and Anna escape and stumble upon Frankenstein's monster at the windmill, who reveals that he's the key to Frankenstein's machine to give life to Dracula's brood.
+Dracula's spawns come to life before dying due to the lack of Frankenstein's original formula.
+Van Helsing and Anna escape and, at the windmill, stumble upon Frankenstein's monster, who reveals that he is the key to Frankenstein's machine giving life to Dracula's brood.
 Eavesdropping on their discussion, Velkan escapes with this new information.